Unboxed-Software/solana-course/content/paging-ordering-filtering-data.md

 # Challenge

 Now it’s your turn to try and do this on your own.
-Using the Student Intros app from last lesson, add paging, ordering alphabetically by name, and search by name.
+Using the Student Intros app from last lesson, add paging, ordering alphabetically by name, and searching by name.

 ![Screenshot of Student Intros frontend](../assets/student-intros-frontend.png)